githubnext/vitale/README.md

 ## Known issues

-- the server process is not cleaned up when the extension is deactivated (I'm not sure when this happens actually)
 - cancelling an execution only cancels it client-side; if you get your server stuck you can restart it with `Vitale: Restart Kernel`
 - each cell is its own module; you can't reference variables defined in other cells